mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-It's now time to test it.
-Deploy your application, and create a few new result.
-Once your done, go back in the Azure portal, in the Application Insight blade, open a Metrics Explorer blade, add a new chart, and select Events
+Now test it the change.
+Deploy your application and create a few new results.
+Once you are done go back into the Azure portal.
+In the Application Insight blade, open a Metrics Explorer blade, add a new chart, and select Events

 ![ExceptionMetric][ExceptionMetric]